mujavidb/data-structures/README.md

 Each trie node contains a value to demarkate whether it is a leaf node or not.
 Each node also contains an array of pointers to the next trie nodes.

 ###Trie operations
+**Insert**
-* **Insert** - Every character of an input key is inserted as an individual trie node.
+Every character of an input key is inserted as an individual trie node.
 The character key acts as an index for the array of trie node pointers.
 If the input key is new or an extension of an existing key, we need to construct non-existing nodes of the key, and mark the new leaf node.
 This is O(L) (L is the length of the string).
+**Search**
-* **Search** - When searching we compare characters keys from our input key against trie nodes in the order they come up, terminating at leaf nodes.
+When searching we compare characters keys from our input key against trie nodes in the order they come up, terminating at leaf nodes.
 The search can terminate due to the end of a string or the lack of key.
 This is O(n).
+**Delete**
-* **Delete** - When deleting four differant scenarios may arise.
+When deleting four differant scenarios may arise.
 They all have a time complexity of O(L):
 - The key may not be in the trie.
 This delete operation should not modify trie.
 - The key is a unique key, so no part of the key contains another key (prefix), nor is the key a prefix of another key in the trie.
 In this situation we delete all the nodes for that key.
 - The key is a prefix key of another key in the trie.
 We simply unmark the leaf node.
 - The key is present in a trie that has atleast one other key as a prefix key.
 Here, we delete all nodes from the end of the key until the first leaf node of the longest prefix key.

+####Applications

+Tries are great key-value stores this makes them ideal for:
+1. Dictionaries: tries can be used to store large amounts of strings for words and prefix and leaf nodes can also have definitions added.
+2. IP Routing: the ability to contain large ranges of values with a few exceptions is particularly suited to the hierarchical organization of IP addresses

 ##Graphs